svenevs/exhale/docs/reference/configs.rst

         set :data:`~exhale.configs.generateBreatheFileDirectives` to ``True`` **as a
         debugging feature**.

-        Please refer to the :ref:`doxygen_documentaion_specifics` section for potential causes, in particular the subsection describing
+        Please refer to the :ref:`doxygen_documentation_specifics` section for potential causes, in particular the subsection describing
         :ref:`file_and_namespace_level_documentation_in_exhale`.